 Flying did not seem attainable for me when I was younger as the cost to go to school was more than what my family could afford, and I was not aware of Air Cadets and different ways to obtain my license.

 I did not have anyone that I even knew that was a pilot, or how to start to become one.
 So I just started, I gained grants, savings and help from my parents and initially got my Commercial Helicopter License.
 That was back in 2008.
-Since then, I went to school for Aircraft Maintenance Engineering, Commercial Fixed Wing, have flown Citation Jets and currently fly the Embraer Legacy 450 for AirSprint.
+Since then, I went to school for Aircraft Maintenance Engineering, Commercial Fixed Wing, have flown Citation Jets and currently fly the Embraer Legacy 450 and Citation CJ3+ for AirSprint.

 - Do you have a special memory about your first flight – or a special flight - you’d want to share?